Conveyancing & Property Lawyers Sydney

 Selling Property

-Before marketing a residential property in New South Wales, vendors must have a written contract available with certain prescribed documents attached.
-We will explain your obligations as a vendor and prepare a contract for sale in accordance with the legal requirements for your circumstances and type of real estate you are selling.
-We can add special conditions to protect your interests, negotiate requested amendments made by a prospective purchaser, and respond to requisitions on title.
-We will also arrange for any requisite Revenue NSW land tax clearance certificates and ATO certificates, liaise with your lender regarding any mortgage registered on the title, and attend to the settlement of your matter.
+Before marketing a residential property in New South Wales, vendors must prepare a written contract that includes specific prescribed documents.
+We explain your obligations as a vendor and prepare a contract for sale that complies with legal requirements for your situation and the type of real estate you are selling.

 Buying Property

-There are two different ways you can enter into a contract to purchase a property: at auction or by private treaty.
-The purchase price and timing of contract review will differ depending on which method is used.
+You can purchase a property in two ways: at auction or by private treaty.
+The purchase price and contract review process will differ depending on the method chosen.

 Auction

-If the sale is by auction, then you will need to request a copy of the contract from the real estate agent well before the scheduled date of the auction to allow us to review the contract, advise you on it, and request any changes to the contract from the vendor’s solicitor that you may require.
+If the sale is by auction, request a copy of the contract from the real estate agent well before the auction date.
+This allows us to review the contract, advise you on its contents, and request any necessary changes from the vendor’s solicitor.

-We also advise you and assist with ordering pre-exchange certificates and reports such as a pest and/or building report, strata inspection report, survey, or building certificate (depending on the type of property you are interested in purchasing).
-If you are a first-home buyer, we can direct you towards applying for any relevant government grants.
+We also help you order pre-exchange certificates and reports such as pest and building inspections, strata reports, surveys, or building certificates (depending on the type of property).
+First-home buyers can rely on us to guide them through applying for relevant government grants.

 Private Treaty

-If you have found a property that you wish to purchase and have had an offer accepted, the vendor’s real estate agent usually sends a sales advice informing us of the agreement reached.
+If you’ve found a property and your offer has been accepted, the vendor’s agent typically sends a sales advice notifying us of the agreement.

-Once you are happy to proceed with your purchase, we will arrange for contracts to be exchanged, which is when you and the vendor both sign the contract, the agreed deposit is paid, and the contract become legally binding, subject to any cooling-off period.
+When you’re ready to proceed, we arrange the exchange of contracts.
+Both you and the vendor sign, the agreed deposit is paid, and the contract becomes legally binding, subject to any applicable cooling-off period.

 After Exchange of Contracts